mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/certification-talent.md

 If you are you looking to hire external resources, the [Mendix Job Board](https://developers.mendix.com/jobs/) features job openings posted by Mendix customers and partners.

-Every member of the [Mendix community](https://developer.mendixcloud.com/link/community) is ranked by Mendix points, and their level of Mendix certification is also displayed on their Community Profile.
+Every member of the [Mendix community](https://developer.mendixcloud.com/link/community) is ranked by Mendix points, and their level of Mendix certification is also displayed on their Mendix Profile.
 These factors allow you to get a clear picture of a developer’s experience.
 On the [Mendix Community site](https://developer.mendixcloud.com/link/community), you can search for specific skills, locations, and experience.
 Each developer has a profile where you can see examples of work and references.

 {{% image_container width="700" %}}
 ![Mendix Developers Site](attachments/devs.png)